vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **IMPORTANT**: Use with care - there is no undo capability!

-At this point, the ADT instance should be clear of all models, twins and relationships.
+At this point, the Azure Digital Twins instance should be clear of all models, twins and relationships.
 Don't worry - in the next task the **Import Graph** feature will be used to create a new graph.

 #### Task 6 - Bulk import with ADT Explorer